Learn How a 403(b) Can Expand Your Retirement Options

 Only certain people are eligible to participate in 403(b) plans: employees of public school systems and those who work for 501(c)(3) organizations.

 A 403(b) plan has several tax advantages.
-Contributions are made pre-tax, so the employee has a reduced taxable income and the earnings on plan contributions are tax-deferred.
+Contributions are made pre-tax, so the employee has a reduced taxable income, and the earnings on plan contributions are tax-deferred.
 After retirement, when the assets are distributed, the plan holder may be in a lower tax bracket.
 Also, it is possible to take loans from a 403(b) account.
 The money must be paid back, however, or significant tax penalties will result.

 A 403(b) plan could be an annuity contract, such as one provided by an insurance company, a custodial account through a regulated investment company or a retirement income account, with the investment options being mutual funds or annuities.
 Employers may determine the choice of financial institutions, but employees have the option of choosing the type of investment from the employer’s list of investment options.

-As with other retirement plans, certain rules apply.
-When you reach age 59½, you can begin taking regular 403(b) withdrawals without penalty, although you will pay regular income taxes on the money you withdraw.
+As with other retirement plans, specific rules apply.
+When you reach age 59½, you can begin taking regular 403(b) withdrawals without penalty, although you will pay ordinary income taxes on the money you withdraw.
 Withdrawals made before age 59½ are subject to an additional 10% federal tax penalty unless a qualifying event occurs, such as death or disability.
 Once you reach age 70½, you must begin taking the annual required minimum distribution.
 The distribution schedule is calculated based on your life expectancy.
 You may also choose to collect your entire investment in one lump sum.

 Contact your employer to find out more about your retirement plan options.
-Similar to a 401(k) plan offered to employees of corporations and businesses, a 403(b) can be an excellent retirement plan for employees of public schools and non-profit organizations
+Similar to a 401(k) plan offered to employees of corporations and businesses, a 403(b) can be an excellent retirement plan for employees of public schools and non-profit organizations.